chrisanicolaou/unity-projects/README.md

 ## Overview

-The following projects are small games, each of which serve to build my practical experience with the Unity game engine.
-I adopted a functionality first approach, with my main focus being learning and implementing different components of Unity, rather than producing beautifully polished games.
+The following projects are small "test" games, each of which serve to build my practical experience with the Unity game engine.
+I adopted a functionality first approach, with my main focus being learning and implementing different components of Unity, rather than producing complete and beautifully polished games.

 **If you would like to play, follow the [download](#download-and-play) section**.